EimaMei/c-vector/README.md

 #include <vector.h>
 ```

-Explanations on what each function does is in [vector.h](vector.h).
+Explanations on what each function does are in [vector.h](vector.h).
 There's also a provided example [here](example.c), utilizing all of the features of the library.

 # Credits
 Original implementation is by [this article](https://aticleworld.com/implement-vector-in-c/)</br>